-LG Harnesses The Power Of Technology To Bring People Closer This Summer
+LG HARNESSES THE POWER OF TECHNOLOGY TO BRING PEOPLE CLOSER THIS SUMMER

 XBOOM Speakers & Tone Free Earbuds: Sharing the Sound of Connection

-Complementing this campaign are LG's XBOOM speakers and Tone Free earbuds, which make sharing music, playlists, and messages with loved ones effortless.
-These portable, high-performance audio devices are perfect for creating shared moments, whether it's a virtual dance party, a road trip playlist, or a heartfelt voice message.
-With superior sound quality and portability, LG's audio solutions help you stay connected through the power of sound, wherever you are.
+Complementing this campaign ar’ LG’s XBOOM speakers and Tone Free earbuds, which make sharing music, playlists, and messages with loved ones effortless.
+These portable, high-performance audio devices are perfect for creating shared moments, whet’er it’s a virtual dance party, a road trip playlist, or a heartfelt voice message.
+With superior sound quality and portabi’ity, LG’s audio solutions help you stay connected through the power of sound, wherever you are.

 LG ThinQ App: Your Home at Your Fingertips